-- A famous Spanish mathematician and creator of many calculator device ‘Teclado Aritmético’ the Arithmetic Keyboard, Policarpo de Balzola lived and died in Irún.
+- A famous Spanish mathematician and creator of many calculator device ‘Teclado Aritmético’ the Arithmetic Keyboard, Policarpo de Balzola lived and died in Irún, Spain.

 - He had a hard start in life due to his father’s death and had to work to pay for his lessons.

-- He is largely self taught and spent his life as a public servant who made significant contributions to his hometown.
+- He was largely self taught and spent his life as a public servant who made significant contributions to his hometown.

 Policarpo de Balzola